LAVA-LAB/slurf/README.md

 The figures and tables in the experimental section of [1] can be reproduced by running one the shell scripts in the `experiments` folder:

 - `cd experiments; bash run_experiments.sh` runs the full experiments as presented in [1].
 Expected run time: XXX.
-- `cd experiments; bash run_exeriments_partial.sh` runs a partial set of experiments.
+- `cd experiments; bash run_experiments_partial.sh` runs a partial set of experiments.
 Expected run time: XXX.

 A few notes: